sagecodes/make-a-wildlife-object-detector/README.md

 ## About this talk:

-There are a lot of tutorials on making an object detector work with a pre-trained dataset, but not many on how to make your own datasets for object detection.
+There are a lot of tutorials on making an object detector work with a pre-trained data set, but not many on how to make your own data sets for object detection.

 We're going to talk about:

 - Collecting Data
 - Labeling your own data for object detection models
-- Overcoming several challenges by using Sythetic data sets.
+- Overcoming several challenges by using synthetic data sets.
 - Choosing a model